Access Rules

 Access Rule Normalization

-The new access rule editor works with normalized access rules.
+Older beta versions of the new access rule editor, in Studio Pro versions 10.6 through 10.16, worked with normalized access rules.
 A normalized access rule is an access rule that has exactly one module role attached to it.
-This change is made because the new editor works with a table where the entity members make use of the rows and module roles (optionally with XPaths) use the columns.
+This change was made because the editor used to work with a table where the entity members make use of the rows and module roles (optionally with XPaths) use the columns.

-Access rules are automatically normalized when first using the new editor for an entity.
-Alternatively, all access rules in a project can be normalized at once by going to App Tools > Normalize access rules;
+Access rules were automatically normalized when first using the new editor for an entity.
+Alternatively, all access rules in a project could be normalized at once by going to App Tools > Normalize access rules;